Foster Care

 Can I Adopt a Baby from Foster Care?

-While children can enter foster care as an infant and may be adopted by a foster parent, roughly 36% of children in foster care are age 11 or older.
+While children can enter foster care as infants, and may be adopted by a foster parent, roughly 36% of children in foster care are age 11 or older.

-• Infants and toddlers in care are often placed with other family members first if reuniting with their parents is not a part of their care plan.
+• Infants and toddlers in care are often placed with other family members first if reuniting with their parents is not possible.

 What Age of Child is Adopted the Least?

-Unlike infants, older children may wait for years to be adopted.
+Unlike infants, older children may wait years to be adopted.

 • Teens in care typically spend more time in long-term foster care without being adopted.